jennalwise/stacks-c-lecture/README.md

 2. Add a function that returns the current size of the Stack called `size`.
     * Write 1-2 test cases for your Stack that ensures the size is correctly tracked as elements are pushed, popped, and inspected with top.
 Add the test cases to `test.c` as you did for `print`.
 This time use C assertions as done in the `test.c` file to make sure the size is correct as you are modifying the Stack.

-**Note**: This exercise is inspired by *Barbara Johnson's lab exercise on Linked List based Stacks*.
+**Note**: This exercise is inspired by *Dr. Barbara Johnson's lab exercise on Linked List based Stacks*.

 ***